scimma/astrodash-web/astrodash-docs/docs/api/security.md

 # Security & Authentication

-AstroDash implements several security measures to protect the API and its users.
+AstroDASH 2.0 implements several security measures to protect the API and its users.

 ## Rate Limiting

 The API enforces rate limiting to prevent abuse and ensure fair usage.
+Rate limits are configurable via environment variables.

 ### Limits
-- **Default**: 100 requests per minute per IP address
+- **Default**: 600 requests per minute per IP address
-- **Burst**: Up to 200 requests in a single minute window
+- **Burst**: Up to 100 requests in a single minute window
-- **Scope**: Per-endpoint, per-IP basis
+- **Scope**: Per-IP basis (not per-endpoint)

 ### Rate Limit Response
 When rate limits are exceeded, the API returns: